benjaminion/upgrading-ethereum-book/src/book.md

 In this equation we call $S$ the pre-state (the state before applying the block $B$), and $S'$ the post-state.
 The function $f$ is then iterated as we receive new blocks to constantly update the state.

-That's the essence of blockchain progress in its purist form, as it existed under proof of work; under proof of work, the state transition function is driven exclusively by processing blocks.
+That's the essence of blockchain progress in its purest form, as it existed under proof of work; under proof of work, the state transition function is driven exclusively by processing blocks.

 The beacon chain, however, is not block-driven.
 Rather, it is slot-driven.
 Updates to the state depends on the progress of slots, whether or not that slot has a block associated with it.